 Each CROME cell is then applied a LUCODE from the Random Forest classification ruleset.
-A random visual check using 2019 Sentinel-2 images was performed to detect obvious misclassifications.
-Simple cases of misclassifications (e.g. slightly rough areas of manmade surfaces conflicted with grass, water, urban areas misclassified as trees, and vice versa) were corrected by calculating normalized difference vegetation index, Modified Soil Adjusted Vegetation Index, Visible Atmospherically Resistant Index, Greenness Index, and Blueness Index.
+A random visual check using 2020 Sentinel-2 images was performed to detect obvious misclassifications.
+Simple cases of misclassifications (e.g. slightly rough areas of manmade surfaces conflicted with grass, water, urban areas misclassified as trees, and vice versa) are reduced by using the 10m RGBNIR Sentinel-2 mosaic.